"""

 names

-Name for given mapping elements or a list of names.
+Name for the mapping elements to filter or a sequence of names.

 Returns